 Turnitin accepts Word files (.doc or .docx), HTML, PDF, RTF, and TXT.
 If files were created in word processors other than Word, students should save the files as RTF or TXT.

 Assignments sent through Turnitin are scanned against all of the Turnitin sources, then a report is generated that summarizes and highlights matching text and where it was found.

-It will take between 15 minutes and 24 hours for Turnitin to generate the report.
+t will take between 15 minutes and 24 hours for Turnitin to generate the report.
 Your instructor has the option whether or not to share the Similarity Report with you.
-If the report is shared with students, you will be able to open the report from your Assignment in Sakai.
+If the report is shared with students, you will be able to open the report from your Assignment in Canvas, or by navigating to the gradebook in Canvas.
 To learn how to read the Similarity report, view this tutorial created by Turnitin.

 For the complete Bradley Policy and process for plagiarism, please read the section on "Cheating and Plagiarism" in the student handbook (you will need to scroll halfway down the page to find the section on plagiarism).

 Please view the below video for a demonstration accessing the Turnitin originality report for assignments on your Canvas course site.
 Find additional information about interpreting your similarity score.